plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 `A` is a subtype of `B`, that is, `A <: B`, we may also refer to `B` as a supertype of `A`.

-To formulate a type system for a language with subtyping, one simply adds the *subsumption rule*, which states that a term of type `A` can also have type `B` if `A` is a subtype of `B`.
+To formulate a type system for a language with subtyping, one adds the *subsumption rule*, which states that a term of type `A` can also have type `B` if `A` is a subtype of `B`.